 What’s special: Celebrated by sacrificing goat, sheep, cow, or camel; feasting; and visiting family and folks

 Onam is one of the immensely colorful festivals celebrated in India in September.
 Celebrated all over the God’s own country, Onam honors the homebound journey of the Royal King Mahabali.
 People wear traditional attire and cook elaborate local cuisines to enhance the spirit of this festival.
 This is one of the most exciting festivals in September.
+This is amongst the most popular Indian festivals in September 2023.

 Where: Celebrated with great pomp and show across the cities of Kerala